mawinkler/playground-one/docs/scenarios/cloud-security/pm/template-scanning-exception-handling-c1.md

 # Scenario: Terraform IaC Scanning in Pipelines with Exception Handling (Cloud One)

-***DRAFT***

 !!! danger "Warning!"

     This scenario does use Cloud One Conformity!
-The current Vision One Cloud Posture API doesn't support setting a scan profile yet.
-When this functionality is getting available this scenario will be updated.
+For Vision One Cloud Posture Template Scanning use the scenario above!

 ## Prerequisites

-- Clouud One API-Key with the following permissions:
+- Cloud One API-Key with the following permissions:
     - Conformity
         - Full-Access